pragmint/open-practices/capabilities/code-maintainability.md

 ## Assessment

-To assess how mature your team or organization is in this capability, score yourself on the descriptions below.
+To assess how mature your team or organization is in this capability, complete this short, two-part exercise.

+First, score yourself on the Code Maintainability capability.
+Generally, score yourself a 1 if Code Maintainability is completely missing from your team or organization, a 2 if there is a lot of room for improvement, a 3 if there is some room for improvement, and a 4 if your team or organization is exemplary in the area of Code Maintainability.

+Next, consider the descriptions in the two areas of focus below: New Code and Previously Written Code.
+Score yourself on each description.
+A score of 1 means..., a score of 2 means..., a score of 3 means..., and a score of 4 means...
 Don't worry if the description doesn't exactly match your situation.
 These descriptions are meant to be examples of situations that would qualify for the associated score.

-Generally, score yourself a 1 if this capability is completely missing from your team or organization, a 2 if there is a lot of room for improvement, a 3 if there is some room for improvement, and a 4 if your team or organization is exemplary in this capability.

-<ed> There are a few points of confusion here.
-First, we're asking the reader to score themselves on each description below.
-But, in the line above, we then refer to the description as "this capability".
-I suggest we avoid using the word "capability" since the one key capability we're focused on here is code maintainability.
-Perhaps these can be referred to as areas.
-But this leads to a second point of confusion: If we refer to something like "growing tech debt" as an "area" and we ask the reader to score themselves on it, then a score of 1 for "growing tech debt" means this area is completely missing from their team or organization...which doesn't really match up.
-I think two things need to happen: 1) edit "capability" to something like "area" and 2) clarify what each score means in the context of "areas".
-For example, a score of 4 for "proactive maintenance" means that your team or organization is exemplary in this area.
-I think the score of 1 probably needs most clarification. </ed>

 ### New Code